AdiJoshi29/Healthcare-WebBot/README.md

 # Healthcare_WebBot
 This was a project done under IBM's GRM program.
 Objective was to create a fully functional healthcare platform.
-Made extensive use of Amazon Lex, AMazon Lambda.
+Made extensive use of Amazon Lex, Amazon Lambda.
 Deployed a CNN for X-Ray based diagnosis.
 Implemented a Chatbot for providing primary diagnosis.